STATEMENT OF FAITH & PRACTICE

 STATEMENT OF FAITH:

-The sole basis of our belief is the Bible, composed of the sixty-six books of the Old and New Testament.
-We believe that Scripture in its entirety originated with God.
+The sole basis of LCC’s belief is the Bible, composed of the sixty-six books of the Old and New Testament.
+LCC believes that Scripture in its entirety originated with God.
 It was given through the instrumentality of chosen men.
 Scripture thus at one and the same time speaks with authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
-We hold that the Scriptures are infallible and inerrant in the original manuscripts.
+LCC holds that the Scriptures are infallible and inerrant in the original manuscripts.
 They are the unique, full, and final authority on all matters of faith and practice, and there are no other writings similarly inspired by God.

 There is one true, holy God, eternally existing in three persons—Father, Son and Holy Spirit—each of Whom possesses equally all the attributes of deity and the characteristics of personality.
 In the beginning God created out of nothing the world and all the things therein, thus manifesting the glory of His power, wisdom, and goodness.
 By His sovereign power He continues to sustain His creation.
 By His providence and mercy He is operating throughout history to fulfill His redemptive purposes.